GLOBAL MARKETS-Stocks rise, U.S. yields slip as markets await Fed rate hike

 By Herbert Lash and Danilo Masoni

-NEW YORK/MILAN, May 3 (Reuters) - A gauge of global equity markets edged higher on Tuesday while 10-year U.S. Treasury yields eased back from the 3% level as investors remained cautious, expecting the Federal Reserve to hike rates by the most in a single day since 2000.
+NEW YORK/MILAN, May 3 (Reuters) - A gauge of global equity markets edged higher on Tuesday while 10-year U.S. Treasury yields slid from the 3% level as investors remained cautious, expecting the Federal Reserve to hike rates by the most in a single day since 2000 to curb inflation.

-In a sign of the challenge the Fed faces in fighting inflation, data showed U.S. job openings hit a record in March as worker shortages persisted, suggesting employers may need to raise wages.
+Feeding inflation worries, data showed U.S. job openings hit a record in March as worker shortages persisted.
+This suggested employers may need to raise wages, which likely would increase consumer prices.

-Major stock indices in Europe rose, as did Wall Street's big equity benchmarks.
+Major stock indices in Europe rose, but Wall Street eked out smaller gains as traders braced for a potentially more aggressive decision by policymakers on Wednesday.

+"The Fed's not going to be worried if eventually these next few rate hikes start to hurt growth and lead to some job losses, because right now the economy is on solid footing," said Ed Moya, senior market analyst at OANDA.

-MSCI's all-country world index .MIWD00000PUS rose 0.4% and the pan-European STOXX 600 index .STOXX closed up 0.53% after surviving a "flash crash" in Nordic markets on Monday caused by a Citigroup sell order trade.
+MSCI's all-country world index .MIWD00000PUS rose 0.39% and the pan-European STOXX 600 index .STOXX gained 0.53% the day after a "flash crash" in Nordic markets caused by a trade involving a single Citigroup sell order.

 Overnight in Asia, Australia's central bank raised its key rate by a bigger-than-expected 25 basis points, lifting the Aussie dollar as much as 1.3% and hitting local shares.